Recruiting Guidelines for Employers

 AlcoholServing alcohol should not be part of the recruitment process.
 This includes information sessions, presentations done on or off campus, and all events that are company-sponsored during the recruiting process.

 Consequences of Unacceptable Recruiting PracticesStudents rely on CAPD’s relationship with employers to advise them and insulate them from problematic or unethical practices.
 To do anything other than honor this commitment would show negligence and complete disregard for the well being of students.
-If an employer foresees a challenge in being able to adhere to NACE or MIT’s recruiting guidelines they should contact Employer Relations prior to recruiting at MIT.
+If an employer foresees a challenge in being able to adhere to NACE or MIT’s recruiting guidelines, please email our Employer Relations team prior to recruiting at MIT.
 It is our hope that discussions in advance of recruiting will improve the employer and student experience during the recruiting process.
 Note that employers knowingly violating NACE or MIT recruiting guidelines may receive deferred interview dates or be denied access to the recruiting program for the following season.
 Letters to campus student groups may also be sent with the name of the employer involved and the behavior cited whenever such penalties are imposed.

 Confidentiality PolicyAll materials received from our students (letters, resumes, transcripts, via email or hard copy), should be shared only with those persons at your firm involved in the hiring process.
 Forwarding these materials potentially embarrasses applicants or compromises their current employment; it also creates a negative impression of your organization.